Shuhaib73/Enhancing_E-commerce_Platform_with_AI_ML_NLP/README.md

 - **GitHub Actions (CI/CD)** 🔄: Automated continuous integration and deployment pipelines that streamline the development process, allowing for automated testing, building, and deployment of the application to production.
 - **AWS ECR (Elastic Container Registry)** 🛢: A fully managed container registry for securely storing Docker images.
 A CI/CD pipeline has been created to automate the process of building Docker images and pushing them to ECR, ensuring efficient image management.
 - **AWS ECS (Elastic Container Service)** 🚀: A container orchestration service used to run and manage Docker containers in a scalable and secure environment.
 The CI/CD pipeline also automates deployment by pulling the Docker images from ECR and deploying them to ECS, ensuring seamless and reliable application updates.
+- **AWS Application Load Balancer (ALB)** 🌐: Integrated into the architecture to manage traffic distribution and provide persistent DNS.
+The ALB acts as the entry point to the ECS tasks, routing incoming traffic to the appropriate services based on listener rules.
+The setup ensures:
+   - High Availability: Traffic is distributed across multiple ECS tasks running in different Availability Zones.
+   - DNS Persistence: The ALB is tied to a fixed DNS name, ensuring consistent endpoints for users, even during application updates or container restarts.
 - **Pandas**: A robust library for dataset management and processing.
 - **WordCloud**: A powerful library for generating word clouds to visualize text data.
 - **Matplotlib/Seaborn 📈**: Used for creating impactful visualizations that simplify data insights.